sntoshx/Learning-Golang/README.md

 # Learning-Golang
+In this repository, some basic and common programs including the most popular ad-Hoc problems are solved strictly in Golang just to get a hang of it.
+That's all.
 ___
-Some basic programs in Golang just to get a hang of it.